 Parents should enter the car rider lines from Ebinport Road.
 Two lines are formed and directed by staff members.
 Parents must use the car rider lines as the pickup point.
 Please turn off car while waiting in line.
-Please display the name of your child on the cardstock sign, provided by the school, on the dashboard of your vehicle to assist us in quickly identifying which child to call next on our radios.
+Please display the name of your child on the cartag provided by the school on the dashboard or mirror of your vehicle to assist in quickly identifying which child to call next on our radios.
 Parents without a school issued car tag will be asked to park and will have to present I.D. in the front office for students to be dismissed.
 Students will be called from two separate halls as parents arrive to pick them up.
 Students will sit in grade level lines under the awning at the Kindergarten entrance until they are dismissed to their car and can safely be escorted to your car with safety patrol assistance.
 The Safety Patrol will assist with opening and closing doors for all students.
 Students are expected to always respect and follow the guide of our Safety Patrol.
 Parents, please remember to drive slowly and carefully as you pull out.
 Watch for children who might run in front of you and watch for teacher assistants.
 Finally, car line is a NO CELL PHONE ZONE both in the morning and afternoon.
 Please help us keep YOUR children safe!

 Please do not get impatient...
 We will locate and dismiss your child as quickly as possible.
 Please remain in your car, and do not come into the school to ask us to call your child to the office for dismissal unless directed to do so due to not having a school issued car tag.
 The traffic always clears out in just a few minutes and having to locate a child who is already in a dismissal area slows down our process.
-The residents of Swan Meadows subdivision have asked that you not use the front entrance to their subdivision as a parking lot to wait for your child as he/she is dismissed from school.
-Please use the proper procedure, which is to get in the car rider line to pick up your student.
-Students should be picked up by 2:45 pm.
-Only in case of emergencies should students be at school after 2:45 pm.
-Any car rider picked up after 2:45 will need to be signed out by an adult.
+Students should be picked up by 2:35 pm.
+Only in case of emergencies should students be at school after 2:35 pm.
+Any car rider picked up after 2:35 will need to be signed out by an adult.
 You may do this by parking your vehicle and coming inside the building to the front office.
+Any parent that is late picking up their student 3 or more times will be required to attend a parent conference to determine alternate transportation for their child.